 1993

-• Acquires the assets of MSD Isotopes from Merck Frosst of Canada, a major competitor and the oldest stable isotope company in the industry.
+CIL acquires the assets of MSD Isotopes from Merck Frosst of Canada, a major competitor and oldest stable isotope company in the industry.

 1994

-• Builds state-of-the-art laboratories at its new site in Andover, MA, to bring all laboratory operations under one roof and to provide space for expansion.
+CIL relocates to its new site in Andover, MA, where all lab operations are under one roof with space for expansion.

 1995